 Measurement focus and basis of accounting - Proprietary funds distinguish operating revenues and expenses from non-operating items.
 Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with a proprietary fund's principal ongoing operations.
 Operating revenues of CHP include capitation revenues net of risk share settlements.
-Operating expenses for CHP include the costs of medical services, net of reinsurance recoveries and third-party liability, sub-capitated expenses paid to Mercy Care, administrative expenses and premium taxes.
+Operating expenses for CHP include the sub-capitated expenses paid to Mercy Care, other medical expenses, administrative expenses and premium taxes.
 All revenues and expenses not meeting this definition are reported as non-operating revenues and expenses.
-CHP has no non-operating revenues and expenses for the year ended September 30, 2021.
+CHP has no non-operating revenues and expenses for the year ended September 30, 2022.